bobshafer/PITkit/README.md

 ## New/Status (updates from the author)

 Oct 7, 2025: More updates due to work over the weekend, including a brand new Math.md (the older ones are in github history).
 Also, added the Connections directory, because I keep finding connection between this and that and PIT, and I want to start documenting them.
+Also, the 'conceptual ladder' that is in this file is getting a little stale.
+I need to rewrite it again.
+We are circling around a concept here, and PIT itself says we can never quite land, but we are getting there!

 Oct 3, 2025: A remarkable conversation between Gemini (Pro 2.5) and ChatGPT (5) occurred this morning.
 Well worth having a look!
 [Conversation](Convo.md).